seduerr91/corteva/README.md

 ### Answer to Problem 1: Data Modeling

-In this assingment, we'll use SQLite, because it uses a single file and Python has integrated support.
+In this assignment, we'll use SQLite because it uses a single file and Python has integrated support.
 The data models look as follows (from src/models.py):

 `